trustedanalytics/auth-gateway/README.md

 * **Configuration without Kerberos**

   When hdfs provider running without kerberos it not require HDFS_KEYTAB, HDFS_SUPERUSER will be used as a name of superuser in hdfs.

+#### Sentry provider
+Sentry provider can work only in kerberos environment.
+For non-kerberos deployments do not add "sentry-auth-gateway" profile to
+SPRING_PROFILES_ACTIVE environment variable.
+Sentry provider is responsible for managing sentry roles (Role-Base Administration).
+In actual implementation (for corss-organizations isolation) one sentry role is created for every new organization.
+Created role is granted to groups: org, org_admin.

+* **Configuration with Kerberos**
+  * SENTRY_ADDRESS: address where sentry service listen on
+  * SENTRY_PORT: port where sentry service listen on (default: 8038)
+  * SENTRY_PRINCIPAL: service principal name defined for sentry service (default: sentry)
+  * SENTRY_SUPERUSER: principal name on whose behalf sentry provider connect to sentry service (default: hive)
+  * SENTRY_KEYTAB: keytab file for principal SENTRY_SUPERUSER as base64

 #### Zookeeper provider